Review of pharmaceutical patents in Australia

 - Australia's position as a net importer of patents and medicines

-A public consultation process is now underway as part of the review.
+A public consultation process was conducted as part of the review.

 The Review Panel members are: